HSsuri/Web-Scrapper-WC2011/README.md

 ## Features

-- Stores the Scrapped dataa in Excel
+- Stores the Scrapped data in Excel
 - Each team has a separate directory
 - Every player has a separate directory in his team directory
 - Bowling and Batting Stats/Data of every player are stored separately